Obesity has now reached epidemic levels in the United States. Today, ten million adults struggle with binge eating disorder.

 Recovery from binge eating disorder is possible.
 Women and girls come to us after years of living in conflict with food.
 After breaking the cycle of the binge eating behaviors and learning new skills and tools, they are able to return to life with a new, healthy relationship with food.

-For additional information about the treatment of eating disorders or OCD at Remuda Ranch, please call to speak to a Counselor 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.
+For additional information about the treatment of eating disorders or OCD at Remuda Ranch at The Meadows, please call to speak to a Counselor 866-390-5100 or complete a Take the Next Step form and we will contact you with the information you need.